Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 1. `Brush Size`: allows you to pick how large of an area you want to affect on the map at once

+!!! tip
-*Trick*: In the editor, there are 7 different levels of elevation to chose from, but the elevation can actually have higher or lower values.
+    In the editor, there are 7 different levels of elevation to chose from, but the elevation can actually have higher or lower values.
 In the editor, there is no way to make water have elevation either, but it is actually possible to give water elevation as well.
-Both of these things requires use of external map editing tools and are covered under the `Useful Tools` => `AoE2ScenarioParser` section of this guide.
+Both of these things requires use of external map editing tools and are covered under the [AoE2ScenarioParser](../useful_tools/parser/basics/ "Jump To: Custom Scenarios > Useful Tools > AoE2ScenarioParser > Parser Basics") section of this guide.

 ### 3.3.
 Cliffs

 This option allows you to place cliffs on your map.
 There are two types of cliffs to chose from, Granite and Sandstone.
 They function exactly the same, and differ only in their appearence.

+!!! tip
-*Trick*: a cliff is actually a gaia object that can be rotated, if you go to the `Units` tab, and enable the `Rotate` option, you will be able to click the cliff and rotate it (right click rotates it in the opposite direction).
+    A cliff is actually a gaia object that can be rotated, if you go to the `Units` tab, and enable the `Rotate` option, you will be able to click the cliff and rotate it (right click rotates it in the opposite direction).
 There are a few rotations of the cliff objects that actually do not have graphics for them and hence appear invisible. but since they are still present on the map, just not visible, they block units from going through them.
 This mechanic can be used to make invisible walls on the map!

 ### 3.4.
 Map Copy

 This option allows you to copy a part of the map and paste it using a brush.
 There are options to rotate and flip the selected area as well.

+!!! bug
-**Current Bug**: When a selection that is rectangular is rotated, the highlighted area that shows the brush DOES NOT rotate accordingly to show this rotation, but the game still pastes a rotated as you would expect.
+    When a selection that is rectangular is rotated, the highlighted area that shows the brush DOES NOT rotate accordingly to show this rotation, but the game still pastes a rotated as you would expect.

 There is also another option called `Change Player`.
 This option allows you to change the player of the units in the selection to another player when pasting the selection.